List of common misconceptions about language learning: Every child learns a second language in the same way

 Not all learning methods are successful for all children.
-A more sociable student learns to speak the second language quicker so that they can be like their peers, without worrying about potential mistakes and the limits of their language resources.
-The shyer student learns by listening and observing what is going on around him or her.
+A more sociable child learns to speak the second language more quickly so that they can be like their peers, without worrying about potential mistakes and the limits of their language resources.
+The shyer student learns by listening and observing what is going on around them.
 Research shows that both types of students succeed better depending on the context; the socially active student excels in group works, while the "active listener" excels in teacher-oriented activities.
 Such different types of learners suggest the inexistence of a universally efficient learning strategy, what is also suggested through experiments involving young L1 learners and adult L2 learners of the same language.

 Children's behavior in the classroom also varies across cultures; a child accustomed to learning with peers will pay more attention to their classmates than to the teacher.

 Social class differences also come into play: children from technologically advanced urban backgrounds are more exposed to academic language than children from rural and technologically less advanced backgrounds.